Ab-Aayan/travel_nepal/README.md

 Embark on a journey of a lifetime with the Travel Nepal App.
 Explore, experience, and immerse yourself in the beauty of Nepal like never before!
 ```

-In this updated README.md file, the focus is on Flutter-specific installation and usage instructions.
-Be sure to replace `yourusername` with your actual GitHub username, and `app_logo.png` with the appropriate file path or URL for your app's logo.
-Customize the content further to match your specific project details and requirements.